AlmasB/gltexture/README.md

 gltexture
 =========

-A simple example of using 2d textures int modern opengl
+A simple example of using 2d textures in modern opengl